 64% of land is privately owned and managed.
-88% of our public land is comprised different species are represented by our public trees.
+88% of our public land is comprised f 27.4% of our Council area is covered by tree canopy, with this split nearly 50- different species are represented by our public trees.
 The three most dominant species are: Queensland Brushbox (Lophostemon confertus) (11.8%), Water Gum (Tristaniopsis laurina) (6.2%), and Jacaranda (Jacaranda mimosifolia) (3.7%).